Ute Schendel

 The opening is on Friday 7 November as of 7pm.
 You and your friends are warmly invited.

 For fifty years, Ute Schendel has preferred to work with black-and-white photography.
-She began her career as a theater and portrait photographer in the 1970s at the Schiller Theater in Berlin, accompanying productions by theater directors such as Einar Schleef, Heiner Müller, Patrice Chéreau, and Jan Fabre, among others.
+She began her career in the 1970s as a theater and portrait photographer at the Schiller Theater in Berlin, the Städtische Bühnen Essen, and the Theater am Turm in Frankfurt am Main, accompanying productions by theater directors such as Einar Schleef, Heiner Müller, George Tabori, Samuel Beckett, Patrice Chéreau und Jan Fabre.
 Her extensive image archive contains portraits of actors, directors, photographers, painters, writers, and other creative artists.
 Ute Schendel has also created a large body of work in the field of landscape photography over the past decades.